himanshu-patel-dev/nvim/README.md

 - Set options like this `:set hls is` (highlight search and partial matches) and `:set ic` (ignore case in search).
 - Search only one word without ignoring case `/<word>\c`.
 - Get some help `:help`.
 While opening help it opens in a split window.
 Use this command to switch between windows `<C-w><C-w>`
+- Whlie in file do `:Ex` to open explorer, and while in explorer do `%` to create a new file.

 ## Kick Start NVIM